 today's media world of consolidation and outside group ownership.

-GO Radio is home-owned, independent and operated by a staff that
+GO Radio is locally-owned, independent and operated by a staff

 This stability and dedication pays off for listeners

 and advertisers.
 Local people care about the community and are